Skip to content

 nRF Connect for VS Code

-Nordic Semiconductor’s nRF Connect for VS Code extension enhances the development experience for all aspects of the nRF Connect SDK application development in VS Code.
-It includes an interface to the compiler and linker, an RTOS-aware debugger, a seamless interface to the nRF Connect SDK, and an integrated serial terminal.
+Nordic Semiconductor’s nRF Connect for VS Code extension enhances the development experience for all aspects of the application development in VS Code for projects based on the nRF Connect SDK, nRF Connect SDK Bare Metal option, or Zephyr.
+It includes an interface to the compiler and linker, an RTOS-aware debugger, and a seamless interface to the nRF Connect SDK.

 For detailed information about the extension, see the nRF Connect for VS Code documentation site on the TechDocs platform.